-Restricted funds are Grants from benefactors i.e., Ontario Trillium Foundation.
+Restricted funds are Grants from the Government of Canada, Province of Ontario, the City of Toronto, and the Ontario Trillium Foundation.
 These are all externally restricted.
+These are recognized when received or receivable.

-Operating fund comprised all other contributions.
+Operating fund comprised of:

 - a.
 Donations and Grants Contributions from individuals, other charities and corporations to assist with the funding of the organization's programs.
 These are recognized when received. - b.
 Member dues Annual fees paid by registered members.
 These are recognized when received.